 With a Noose through the Norsemen’s Door

 Although the conversion was a slow and cumbersome process, and only succeeded in-depth in the course of the tenth century, Frisia subsequently turned into the richest ecclesiastical area of Europe.
-Nowhere else were that many monasteries and churches packed together.
-Even though nearly all the monasteries have been dismantled with the advent of Protestantism, to this very day nowhere in the world you can find as many high-medieval churches clumped together as along the barren coast of former Frisia.
+Nowhere else in Europe were that many monasteries and churches packed together.
+Even though nearly all monasteries have been dismantled with the advent of Protestantism, to this very day nowhere in the world can you find as many high-medieval churches clumped together as along the barren coast of former Frisia.
 This is, in fact, the Wadden Sea coast.
 From the island of Wieringen to the island of Rømø.
-Many of these medieval churches have a feature in common, namely a bricked-up little door in the wall facing north.
+Many of these medieval churches have a common feature, namely a bricked-up little door in the wall facing north.
 According to folklore, these were the doorways of the Vikings.

+A furore Normannororum libera nos, Domine 'from the fury of the Norsemen deliver us, Lord'.
 Much has been fantasized and written about these little, sinister doors over the years, decennia and maybe centuries.
-It is a vivid part of regional folklore still.
+It's still a vivid part of regional folklore.
 You can find plenty of these so-called Norsemen’s Doors in former Frisia.
-For example in the churches of Bierum, Buitenpost, Collinghorst, Eggelingen, Fransum, Greetsiel, Groothusen, Heiloo, Heveskes, Hollum, Hoorn (island Terschelling), Jellum, Jelsum, Jennelt, Jorwert, Leons, Marsum, Oldeberkoop, Oosterend, Oosterland, Oosterwijtwerd, Oudega, Resterhafe, Siddeburen, Stroe, Tettens, Ulrum, Uplengen-Remels, and Wijnjewoude.
-This is not at all meant to be an exhaustive list.
-Merely and unrestrained, not thought-through selection.
-By the way, astray from the Wadden Sea coast, examples of Norsemen’s Doors exist too.
-Like in Abcoude, Asselt, Doorn and Sint Laureins in the Netherlands.
+For example in the churches of Bierum, Buitenpost, Collinghorst, Eggelingen, Fransum, Greetsiel, Groothusen, Heiloo, Heveskes, Hollum, Hoorn (island Terschelling), Jellum, Jelsum, Jennelt, Jorwert, Leons, Marsum, Marum, Oldeberkoop, Oosterend, Oosterland, Oosterwijtwerd, Oudega, Resterhafe, Siddeburen, Stroe, Tettens, Ulrum, Uplengen-Remels, and Wijnjewoude.
+This selection is not at all meant to be an exhaustive list.
+Merely and unrestrained, not thought-through pick.
+By the way, astray from the Wadden Sea coast, examples of Norsemen's Doors exist too.
+Like in Abcoude, Asselt, Doorn and Sint Laureins, all in the Netherlands.

-Doorways of the Norsemen, often no more than five feet high (1,5 meter), are locally known in the regional speeches as Duvelsdoar, Noardsk doarke, Noarmannepoarte, Noormannendeur, Noormannenpoortje, Normannendör, and Normannentür.
-In sagas of the islands of Wieringen and Terschelling, above the Norsemen’s Door a head of respectively a pig and a wild boar was hung.
+Doorways of the Norsemen, often no more than five feet high (1,5 meter), are locally known in the different regional speeches as Duvelsdoar, Noardsk doarke, Noarmannepoarte, Noormannendeur, Noormannenpoortje, Normannendör, and Normannentür.
+In sagas from the islands of Wieringen and Terschelling, above the Norsemen’s Door a head of respectively a pig and a wild boar was hung.
 Symbols of pagan Germanic believes.
-There exist many sagas about these doorways in the provinces Noord Holland, Friesland, Groningen of the Netherlands, and in the regions Ostfriesland and Nordfriesland in Germany.
+Many sagas about these doorways exist in the provinces Noord Holland, Friesland, Groningen in the Netherlands, and in the regions Ostfriesland and Nordfriesland in Germany.

 We have (freely) translated one of those sagas, one from Ostfriesland:

 The Norsemen often came to Frisia with their longships to rob and plunder.
 They murdered the Frisian king Rorik and made themselves lord of the area under king Godfrid.
-Also, they imposed a high tax on the population, the so-called Klingschatz ‘clink-tax’.
+Also, they imposed a high tax on the population, the so-called Klingschatz ‘clinking tax’.

 A tax collector would place a Frisian warrior shield, in the colour red or brown, in one of the wooden longhouses.
 Then, the collector would place himself twelve lots away from this longhouse.
 The Frisians now had to throw their tax money at the shield.
 If the far-off seated tax collector did not hear the coin clink, he did not accept the payment.
 All the money that was thrown at the shield but missed the mark, or was too soft for the tax collector to be heard, was also taken by him.
 This way, all the wealth was taken by Vikings from the Frisians.
 The Frisians were not allowed to wear any silver or gold jewelry either.
 Instead, they had to wear around their necks a noose made of willow rods, which was used to hang criminals those days.
 This was how the pride of the Frisians was broken.